 CSDE Research Areas:

-My research interests and publication history include the social and political impacts of spatial technologies such as GIS, the role and power of community-based planning and local activism in shaping urban geographies, urban environmental justice, and qualitative research methods.
-My past research in Minneapolis, St. Paul, and Milwaukee considered two kinds of questions: 1) the implications of GIS use for participation and power in neighborhood-based collaborative planning, and 2) the relevance of various local political, organizational, and technological variables in shaping the effectiveness and sustainability of so-called ‘public participation’ GIS practices.
+Sarah Elwood’s research interests and publication history include the social and political impacts of spatial technologies such as GIS, the role and power of community-based planning and local activism in shaping urban geographies, urban environmental justice, and qualitative research methods.
+Her past research in Minneapolis, St. Paul, and Milwaukee considered two kinds of questions: 1) the implications of GIS use for participation and power in neighborhood-based collaborative planning, and 2) the relevance of various local political, organizational, and technological variables in shaping the effectiveness and sustainability of so-called “public participation” GIS practices.